BRGM/ComPASS/doc/tutorial.rst

 .. warning::

-  Pc and kr should be set after the partition (done in :code:`simulation.init`) and before the :func:`build_state` function of the diphasic eos (because it calls the phase pressure function).
+  Pc and kr should be set after the partition (done in :code:`simulation.init`) and before the :func:`build_state` function of the diphasic physics (because it calls the phase pressure function).